Urban Myths (TV series)

 Urban Myths is a British biographical comedy drama television series first aired on 19 January 2017 on the Sky Arts.
 Each episode featured an anecdote surrounding popular culture loosely based on a true story, ranging from Muhammad Ali talking a man down from a ledge to Bob Dylan turning up on a stranger's doorstep in London.
 A second series was announced featuring The Sex Pistols and Salvador Dalí, which began airing on 12 April 2018.

-The series was most notable for a controversy surrounding the casting of Joseph Fiennes in the role of Michael Jackson, an episode that was pulled from transmission.
+The series was most notable for a controversy surrounding the casting of Joseph Fiennes in the role of Michael Jackson, an episode that was pulled from the transmission.